-Duchenne Muscular Dystrophy (DMD)
+Duchenne Muscular Dystrophy (Duchenne)

-LYNX is a placebo-controlled trial to assess the effect of three doses of EDG-5506 over 12 weeks on safety, pharmacokinetics (PK) and biomarkers of muscle damage.
+Lynx is a placebo-controlled trial to assess the effect of three doses of EDG-5506 over 12 weeks on safety, pharmacokinetics (PK) and biomarkers of muscle damage.
 After the initial 12 weeks, LYNX participants will then continue on open-label EDG-5506 for an additional 9 months to gain further insights into safety and functional measures.

-Becker Muscular Dystrophy (BMD)
+Becker Muscular Dystrophy (Becker)

 CANYON is a placebo-controlled trial to assess the effect of EDG-5506 over a 12-month period on safety, PK, biomarkers such as creatine kinase (CK) and functional measures.